samwhindleton/wdiroutcomes/roadmap/week04/readme.md

 ## Homework:
 Homework due next Monday at 7 pm:
 - Provide 2 peers with feedback on their brand statements.
+To do this, go into the Issues section, click on a peer's submission and comment.
+Important: Do not close out the issue.
 - Continue working on resumes.
-Drafts due next week.
+Rough drafts due next week and should be submitted to Github.
-- Reach out to five developers to set up 1:1 informational interviews.Keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.
+- Reach out to five developers to set up 1:1 informational interviews.
+Add them to your personal job tracker.

 ## Further Reading and Resources: